Teaching Large Classes

 - Cooperative Learning in Technical Courses: Procedures, Pitfalls, and Payoffs, (more info) by Richard Felder and Rebecca Grant, details successful strategies for applying cooperative learning techniques to quantitative problem solving, in and out of class.

-- Integrating Team Exercises With Other Course Work (more info) provides a list of rationales for incorporating group work in your classes, going well beyond the usual reasons (building skills students will need in their jobs, improved learning).
+- Integrating Team Exercises With Other Course Work provides a list of rationales for incorporating group work in your classes, going well beyond the usual reasons (building skills students will need in their jobs, improved learning).
 It also describes several strategies for integrating team exercises into your course, emphasizing the importance of group work to students.

-- Making Effective Use of Your Peers (more info) is an excerpt from a book for engineering students.
+- Making Effective Use of Your Peers is an excerpt from a book for engineering students.
 It succinctly summarizes research findings on the benefits of studying in groups, findings which may help you to persuade your students to give group work a try.

-- Innovation in Large Lectures - Teaching for Active Learning (Following this link takes you to the SERC Catalog description of this journal article.)
+- Innovation in Large Lectures - Teaching for Active Learning (Following this link takes you to the SERC catalog description of this journal article.)
 The journal article includes instructions presented to students for effective interactions in cooperative groups, the types of responses expected from students, and strategies for managing cooperative groups in a dynamic atmosphere in a large enrollment lecture course.